-Spring has finally arrived in Europe and it’s currently rewarding us with gorgeous pink cherry blossoms, sweet-smelling wisteria and orange blossoms as well as beautiful spring flowering bulbs like tulips and hyacinths.
+Spring has finally arrived in Europe and it’s currently rewarding us with gorgeous pink cherry blossoms, sweet-smelling wisteria and orange blossoms as well as beautiful spring-flowering bulbs like tulips and hyacinths, especially in Paris and at the Keukenhof Gardens.
 It’s times like this I miss living in Paris and being able to visit my favourite French parks and gardens like the Jardin du Luxembourg.

 I’ve never met a garden in Paris I didn’t like but here are my top 5 parks when it comes to spring flower displays.